scsm-ua/kirtan-guide-en/songs/yo-nanto-nanta-vaktrair-niravadhi.md

     śrī-nityānanda-chandraṁ bhaja bhaja satataṁ
     gaura-kṛṣṇa-pradaṁ tam

 When Nityānanda Prabhu was a small boy, He performed sweet and charming Pastimes in the village of Ekachakra.
-His Pastimes invoked the deepest heart- felt happiness in His mother, father, relatives, and close friends.
-Once, a renunciate arrived at the house of Ni- tyānanda and prayed to the boy’s father for his son.
-Lord Nityānanda was placed in the hands of the renunciate and left to visit the holy places of pilgrimage, wander- ing throughout the length and breadth of India.
-Let us eternally worship that great personality Śrī Nityānan- da-chandra, who freely grants the association of Śrī Gaurāṅgadev, who is none other than Lord Krishna.
+His Pastimes invoked the deepest heartfelt happiness in His mother, father, relatives, and close friends.
+Once, a renunciate arrived at the house of Nityānanda and prayed to the boy’s father for his son.
+Lord Nityānanda was placed in the hands of the renunciate and left to visit the holy places of pilgrimage, wandering throughout the length and breadth of India.
+Let us eternally worship that great personality Śrī Nityānanda-chandra, who freely grants the association of Śrī Gaurāṅgadev, who is none other than Lord Krishna.

 #### 7